XiaoruiZhu/data-wrangling/content/_index.md

 We will use this software during the course.
 Plan on bringing a computer to each class meeting.

 * [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/) will be used to perform all programming activities, assignments, and the final project.
 You can find details on how to download these [here](http://uc-r.github.io/basics#installation).
-* [Slack](https://slack.com/) will replace e-mail and Blackboard for our course.
-You will receive an invitation to the [UC Data Wrangling slack team](https://uc-data-wrangling.slack.com).
-You may wish to install one of the [apps](https://slack.com/downloads/osx).
-Here is an [introduction to Slack](https://vimeo.com/133692325) from one of Kris Shaffer’s courses (although this is a completely different course and slack team it provides a nice introduction that you might find useful).